pschfr/tasker/README.md

-# tasker
+# Tasker scripts
 Tasker is an Android app that allows me to automate anything and everything.

-This repo allows you to import my scripts easily!
+This repo allows me to back up my scripts, as well as give you more ideas!